PetroVoronov/telegram-menu-from-structure/README.md

 The main and only one method to receive and process user input is the method `onCommand` of the `MenuItemRoot` class.
 There is an async function which should be called on reaction of the external library to work with Telegram when the user sends a message to the bot or pressed a button in the menu.
 It currently has a lot of parameters:
-* `peerId` - the unique identifier of the chat with the user in external library to work with Telegram
+* `handler` - the unique handler, used by external library to interact with Telegram.
+For details see [Receive and process user input](#receive-and-process-user-input)
 * `userId` - the unique identifier of the user in external library to work with Telegram.
 Used internally to separate the technical data of different users (like last message id, etc.)
 * `messageId` - the number identifier of the message(Menu) in Telegram
 * `command` - the command which was sent by the user.
 It can be a command from menu button or an user input to change the value of the menu item